 - 4 brioche rolls (NOTE: Brioche rolls generally have eggs in them, if you are preparing these sliders for someone who is vegan, choose a roll without eggs.)

 - Nonstick canola spray

 - Place cleaned mushroom on a plate and rub equal portions of pesto on each mushroom

 PRO TIP: To clean a portobello mushroom twist off the stem of each mushroom. (keep stems to use at a later date to flavor stock).
 Holding each mushroom in one hand, use a teaspoon to carefully scrape out all of the gills from the underside of the portobello mushroom cap and discard.
 As a chef, I always remove mushroom gills, except when making soup.
 If you leave them on during cooking, other ingredients can become bicolored by the dark brown juices coming from the gills.
 This is a personal preference, they are edible.

-- Drizzle olive oil and one teaspoon of balsamic glaze on squash
+- Drizzle olive oil and one teaspoon of balsamic glaze on the squash

-- Slice Brioche rolls in half and spread one tablespoon of red pepper hummus on top half
+- Slice brioche rolls in half and spread one tablespoon of red pepper hummus on the top half

 - Spray your ElectriChef grill grates with Canola oil then preheat your Electric Grill to 425°F

 - Once the grill is hot, place portobello mushrooms bottom side down of the grill, place yellow squash on the grill and the brioche rolls with hummus, hummus side down on the grill, close grill lid

 - After 7-9 minutes, remove rolls and turn portobello mushrooms and yellow squash